Kudaraidee/Alterdot-GPU-Miner-Nvidia/README.md

 Sample command line
 ----------------------------------------

-ccminer -a argon2d -o stratum+tcp://server:port -u walletaddress -p c=DYN
+ccminer -a argon2d -o stratum+tcp://server:port -u walletaddress -p c=ADOT

 You can also use --intensity/-i (1-40) to increase gpu memory utilization.